supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/supervisely/README.md

-# Supervisely
+# New Project

-`Supervisely` layer stores results of data transformations to a new project in your workspace.
+`New Project` layer stores results of data transformations to a new project in your workspace.
 Remember that you should specify a unique name to your output project.

 ### Settings

-- **settings** - `Supervisely` layer don't need any settings so just leave this field blank.
+- **settings** - `New Project` layer don't need any settings so just leave this field blank.

 <details>
   <summary>JSON view</summary>